The Quantum Complexity of String Breaking in the Schwinger Model

-We first show results obtained for classical local observables, conventionally studied in the context of string breaking.
-Figure~\ref{fig:chargespatial} shows the vacuum-subtracted charge density $q_n = \langle \hat{Q}_n\rangle/a$ as a function of the static charge separation $d$.
+{\it Results---}We first show results obtained for classical local observables, conventionally studied in the context of string breaking.
+The left panel of Fig.~\ref{fig:chargespatial} shows the vacuum-subtracted charge density $q_n = \langle \hat{Q}_n\rangle/a$ as a function of the static charge separation $d$.
 With the simulation parameters described in the previous section, a small range of $d$ captures significant changes in the structure of the ground state wavefunction.
-This rapid transition from strings to bound hadronic states takes place from $d=45-50$.
-Dramatic changes in the charge distribution reflect the change from a single quarkonium-type state with a string between the static charges to a molecular-type state~\cite{Guo:2017jvc} of two mesons.
+Dramatic changes in the charge distribution around $d=45-50$ reflect the transition from a single quarkonium-type state with a string between the static charges to a molecular-type state~\cite{Guo:2017jvc} of two mesons.
 As the external charges separate beyond this point, the mesons become isolated and the string between them vanishes.

-The charge distribution between the static charges (right panel of Fig.~\ref{fig:chargespatial}) is observed to transition from linear to curved with increasing $d$, consistent with the localization of the charge due to confinement.
+The charge distribution between the static charges (right panel of Fig.~\ref{fig:chargespatial}) is observed to transition from linear to curved with increasing $d$, consistent with charge localization due to confinement.
 The inset shows the profile of the charge distribution.
 The width of this peak provides a measure of the separations over which the ground state structure changes from string-dominated to meson-dominated.
-The accompanying energy-momentum tensor components, as well as the chiral condensate and electric field, are discussed in App.~\ref{app:classical}.
+The accompanying energy-momentum tensor components, chiral condensate and electric field are discussed in App.~\ref{app:classical}.
 These classical quantities have been well-studied in the context of string breaking (e.g.,~\cite{Buyens:2015tea,Grieninger:2025rdi}) and our results agree with existing literature.

-One informative class of quantum complexity measures for these systems is the quantum correlations between bipartitions of the wavefunction about the center of the string.
-The entanglement entropy of such bipartitions has been studied previously (e.g., Ref.~\cite{Florio:2025hoc}), leading to important observations, including the reduced density matrix having the form of a thermal distribution at the point of string breaking~\cite{Grieninger:2025rdi}.
+Quantum correlations across a bipartition of the system at the string center constitute an informative class of complexity measures.
+The entanglement entropy of such bipartitions has been studied previously (e.g., Refs.~\cite{Grieninger:2025rdi,Florio:2025hoc}).
 For this half-lattice bipartition, we examine the (gauge-invariant) entanglement entropy using Eq.~\eqref{eq:SEQ}, the lower bound of the nonlocal magic using the antiflatness (Eq.~\eqref{eq:AFQ}) and the upper bound of the nonlocal magic using Eq.~\eqref{eq:Tara}.